hiroki-kozuki/wave-equation-simulations/README.md

 # wave-equation-simulations

-Mirror of Sacha Binder's repo
+Main branch is a Mirror of Sacha Binder's repo.
+AP and Eikonal branches contain my work.